Lillard leads rested Trail Blazers past Knicks 116-113

 Anfernee Simons added 16 points off the bench for the Blazers, who led by as many as 25 points before seeing their advantage slip away in the final quarter.

-Immanuel Quickley scored 31 points off the bench and Julius Randle added 25 for the Knicks.
+Rookie Immanuel Quickley scored 31 points off the bench and Julius Randle added 25 for the Knicks.

 Quickley’s 3 pointer got the Knicks within 96-91 with 7:13 left.
 But Robert Covington’s layup and Lillard’s 3-pointer put Portland up 101-91.